jvolmer/postsAPI/Readme.md

 Get the currently most popular posts of reddit.com as an API in your browser:

-- Start th program with
+- Start the program with
 ```python
 python postsAPI.py
 ```